intel/inference-model-manager/docs/platform_user_guide.md

 ### Deleting inference endpoints

-Endpoints can be deleted by using a REST endpoint exposed by Management API with an address:
+Endpoints can be deleted using a REST endpoint exposed by Management API with an address:

 ```https://<management-api-address>/tenants/<tenant-name>/endpoints```